tautomer/tautomer.github.io/_posts/blog/homelab/2024-02-29-monitor_nextcloud_server.md

    ![id](/images/homelab/grafana/id.png)

    See the selected string?
-That is the UID of this Prometheus data source.
+That is the UID of our Prometheus data source.

 2. Globally replace the existing UID `P3791F55F620A72A5` with our own's.
 You can do this with any editor.

    ![replace](/images/homelab/grafana/replace.png)

+   Do not use this "ddf3" one.
+Mine ID will not work for you, either.

+3. There is one type of graph that is deprecated which can also be fixed here.
+   Simply replace all occurrences of `"type": "graph"` to any current type ("timeseries" is probably the closest one) `"type": "timeseries"`.

+   You can also fix this manually after the dashboard is imported, as there are only two occurrences.

-3. Paste the modified json to Grafana.
+4. Paste the modified json to Grafana.
 To do this, go to `Dashboards` > `New` > `Import`.
 Now you should only see a warning, not errors.

-4. As for the warning about the deprecated `Angular plugin`, just simply switch the visualization type from legacy `Graph(old)` to `Time series` or other types that work for you.
+5. If you want to fix the warning about the deprecated `Angular plugin` manually, just simply switch the visualization type from legacy `Graph(old)` to `Time series` or other types that work for you.

    ![angular](/images/homelab/grafana/angular.png)